binaryage/site/readme.md

 Init task does [several things](https://github.com/binaryage/site/blob/master/rakefile#L120-153):

   * fetches all submodules
-  * update push remote urls to be writable
+  * updates push remote urls to be writable
   * hard-links all shared submodules into www/shared

 Hard-linking is essential for local development.
 Changes you make under `shared` are then effective in all repos.